 Established in July 2003, the Mozilla Foundation (the Foundation) is a California not-for-profit corporation that exists to improve and protect the internet as a public resource by working with thousands of volunteers to 1) keep the internet a universal open platform and 2) promote continued innovation on the internet.
-The Foundation supports the development of open source, standards compliant, free internet applications useable free of charge to hundreds of millions of users.
+The Foundation supports the development of open-source, standards-compliant, free internet applications useable free of charge to hundreds of millions of users.
 It also a) develops foundational technologies that can be used to build the values of openness and interoperability into the internet; and b) fuels the movement for an open internet through educational work that connects open internet leaders with each other and mobilizes grassroot activities around the world.
+The Foundation is headquartered in San Francisco, California.

-The Foundation has two wholly-owned for-profit subsidiaries, Mozilla Corporation (the Corporation) and MZLA Technologies Corporation (MZLA).
+The Foundation has two wholly owned for-profit subsidiaries, Mozilla Corporation (the Corporation) and MZLA Technologies Corporation (MZLA) (together with the Foundation, collectively Mozilla).
 The Corporation serves the non-profit, public benefit goals of its parent and the vast Mozilla community.
-It provides internet based open source software and services (Mozilla Products) which are made available to hundreds of millions of users worldwide to fulfill Mozilla's worldwide mission to make the internet and the web open and accessible to all.
-The Corporation is headquartered in Mountain View, California and has operations in Australia, Canada, China, New Zealand, Taiwan, Netherlands, Germany, France, United Kingdom and other European countries.
+It provides internet based open-source software and services (Mozilla Products) which are made available to hundreds of millions of users worldwide to fulfill Mozilla's worldwide mission to make the internet and the web open and accessible to all.
+The Corporation is headquartered in San Francisco, California and has operations in Australia, Canada, China, New Zealand, Netherlands, Germany, France, United Kingdom and other European countries.

 The primary purpose of MZLA is to advance the Foundation's objectives of promoting choice and innovation on the internet.
-MZLA is headquartered in Mountain View, California.
+MZLA is headquartered in San Francisco, California.